BeToast/hillside.ie/public/content/About/Community/content.md

 # Who We Are

-## An introduction to the Christian community at Hillside Evangelical Church
+## Hillside Evangelical Church community

 Hillside Evangelical Church is a community church that has been meeting in the heart of Greystones for over 120 years.
 The congregation consists of people from Greystones, Delgany, Kilcoole, Bray and from further a field.
 It is a mixed congregation gathering people from many walks of life, from a variety of cultural and religious backgrounds.
 Sunday, by Sunday you will see families with young children and teenagers mixing with those who are more senior in years.